 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-The two that are hired in Gjoa Haven are in Gjoa Haven, and the third one, I will follow-up in terms of what status is at, and I just want to make it clear that those three in Gjoa Haven will remain in Gjoa Haven.
+Two are hired in Gjoa Haven are in Gjoa Haven, and the third one, I will follow-up in terms of where the status is at.
+I just want to make it clear that those three in Gjoa Haven will remain in Gjoa Haven.
 Thank you, Mr. Speaker.